Tearnote/gamecraft-website/README.md

 These goals are not neccessary for a MVP, but would provide additional value:

  - A preview of the asset store, showing some of the content available inside the product,
+ - A support page, linking all the ways the user can get help with the product,
  - Simple CSS transitions and animations to make the site more attractive and enjoyable to navigate,
  - Light image editing to improve consistency of the design.